 Richard and Sharon Cutler Faculty Awards

 Two faculty members are the 2016 recipients of the Richard and Sharon Cutler Faculty Awards in Liberal Arts.
 Dan Van Peursem, Ph.D., Department of Mathematical Sciences, and Matthew Sayre, Ph.D., professor and chair in the Department of Modern Languages & Linguistics.
 The Cutler Awards are presented to faculty who advance liberal arts education through teaching and research over a three-year span.

 Truman and Beverly Schwartz Distinguished Faculty Award

-David Swanson, professor of biology, has been named the fourth recipient of the Truman and Beverly Schwartz Distinguished Faculty Award.
+Darlene Farabee, associate professor and chair of English, has been named the fifth recipient of the Truman and Beverly Schwartz Distinguished Faculty Award.